momochi000/typewar/README.md

 ## CURRENT

-#### Hook up the player character to retrieve data from the server including a vocabulary
 #### Use a different attack animation from slime (something more visible)
 #### Create a battle over scene for the winner
 #### Fix the issue with the text fragment width